PFLAtm/Quantum_Bot/README.md

 # Quantum Discord Bot

-this Bot is currently under development and lacks a lot features atm
+this Bot is currently under development and lacks a lot features

 ## features